thallisphp/angular-common/README.md

 - Write tests for all directives, services, and filters.
 - Add a list of dependencies.
 - Create a build script to minify files.
 (Should this rely on a grunt task?)
+- Split all unique directives into own modules.

 ## Directives TODO
 - Slugify